floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 We will start by defining the architectural style, and then continue by discussing the merits and demerits of this architecture.
 We aim to answer the following research question:

-*Research Question 1*: What is the modular monolith architecture, and what sets it apart from monolithic and microservices architectures?
+*Research Question 1*: What is the modular monolith architecture, and what sets it apart from monolith and microservices architectures?

 == Definition